 Composting is nature's way of recycling.
-Composting biodegrades organic waste such as food waste, manure, leaves, grass trimmings, paper, wood, feathers, crop residue etc., and turns it into a valuable organic fertilizer.
+Composting biodegrades organic waste such as food waste, leaves, grass trimmings, paper and wood and turns it into a valuable organic fertilizer.

 We are growing the compost collection program across UNC Charlotte's campus.
 In January 2019, with a CGI Grant, we added the first-ever customer facing compost collection on campus at Orbis Grille in the PORTAL building.
 Customers who dine-in at Orbis Grille now have the option to separate the compostable items from the non-compostable items.
 Orbis Grille and PORTAL had already committed to compostable serving ware, including their silverware and to-go containers.
 In addition, all food waste and napkins can be composted.
 Through waste audits of Orbis Grille's trash, we know that 60% of the waste can be composted, so this project is poised to make a big difference.
 Pending the program's success, we hope that future customer-facing composting will be available to students, staff and faculty across campus.